Program Information

 Some degree and certificate programs offered by the college require students to obtain clinical or other field experience as part of their coursework.
 Students with criminal convictions or illegal drug use may be ineligible to progress in these programs.
 Healthcare facilities, educational institutions, and other field experience settings may mandate that a criminal background check and/or drug screening check (at the student's expense) be conducted prior to placement in a clinical or field setting.
 Students not passing these checks may be prohibited from participating in the clinical or field experiences, thus rendering the student ineligible to satisfactorily meet the course/program requirements.
 Students should contact the program's handbook and/or program representative for further details.

-Students can change programs by completing a program/major change form available from the Enrollment Services office.
 Students may change their major up to the Friday of week 3 for the fall or spring term, and one business day prior to the summer session.
+Students are strongly encouraged to work with an academic advisor before changing their major to learn more about the implications.
+Financial aid only pays for courses for the student's current major at St. Louis Community College.

 In some cases, the student may request academic records be re-evaluated to establish a new cumulative grade point average.
 Any grades below a D for courses taken at the college will not be included in the new cumulative grade point average.
 Other courses will be accepted if they fulfill the degree requirements in the new program.
 Coursework removed from GPA calculations cannot be used to meet degree requirements.